heheleo/algo25/content/Unit 4/Artificial Intelligence/Machine Learning/Classification/Linear classification/Decision boundary (linear).md

-## What are they
-A decision boundary is an abstract boundary that separates input/feature fields into different sections, and thus what output should be given.
+An abstract boundary that separates input/feature fields into different sections, and thus what output should be given.

 In a 2D plane with 2 features, a decision boundary will take the form of a 1d line.